Skip to main content

 Storage is the cost that compounds.
 At $300-600 per year:

-Unlike the UK (which had a 10-year limit until 2022), Australia has no legal storage time limit.
+Australia has no legal storage time limit for frozen eggs.
 Eggs can be stored indefinitely with annual consent renewal and fee payment.

 If you freeze at 32 and use eggs at 40, that is 8 years of storage: $2,400-4,800 added to your total cost before you even begin the thaw-and-fertilise cycle.